 11. Multiple Accounts: Parallel apps

-Most of us have multiple social media accounts including Whatsapp, Instagram, Facebook etc. With an exception of Instagram, you can’t use multiple accounts on your phone.
+Most of us have multiple social media accounts including Whatsapp, Instagram, Facebook, etc. With the exception of Instagram, you can’t use multiple accounts on your phone.
 While smartphone manufacturers have included these features natively, One Plus has it.
 Samsung still hasn’t caught up to it.
 With this app, you can create multiple instances of an app and use it exclusively for your other accounts.